VictoriaMetrics/vmctl/README.md

    --influx-filter-time-start value            The time filter to select timeseries with timestamp equal or higher than provided value.
 E.g. '2020-01-01T20:07:00Z'
    --influx-filter-time-end value              The time filter to select timeseries with timestamp equal or lower than provided value.
 E.g. '2020-01-01T20:07:00Z'
    --influx-measurement-field-separator value  The {separator} symbol used to concatenate {measurement} and {field} names into series name {measurement}{separator}{field}. (default: "_")
    --vm-addr value                             VictoriaMetrics address to perform import requests.
-Should be the same as --httpListenAddr value for single-node version or VMSelect component. (default: "http://localhost:8428")
+Should be the same as --httpListenAddr value for single-node version or VMInsert component. (default: "http://localhost:8428")
    --vm-user value                             VictoriaMetrics username for basic auth [$VM_USERNAME] --vm-password value                         VictoriaMetrics password for basic auth [$VM_PASSWORD] --vm-account-id value                       Account(tenant) ID - is required for cluster VM. (default: -1)